 - failure to make appropriate disclosure will be considered unreasonable; and

-- a single factor is sufficient to justify modification of a spousal maintenance order.
+- a single factor is sufficient to justify the modification of a spousal maintenance order.

 Are Prenuptial Agreements regarding Alimony Enforceable in Arizona?

 A couple may choose to limit or eliminate spousal maintenance through a prenuptial agreement, which is an optional contract signed by the parties before marriage.
-Upon divorce, the court may uphold the couple’s agreement and disqualify a spouse from receiving spousal maintenance, where the court finds the premarital agreement is valid.
+Upon divorce, the court may uphold the couple’s agreement where the court finds the premarital agreement is valid.
 Arizona law does provide an exception where a spouse would become eligible for public assistance or welfare benefits absent support.
 If this is the case, the court may decline to uphold an otherwise valid prenuptial agreement.

-In divorce mediation, often times spouses follow the prenuptial agreement.
-However, spouses may also, after understanding the implications of the prenuptial agreement, agree to do something different.
+In divorce mediation, spouses often follow the prenuptial agreement.
+However, spouses may also agree to do something different.

-For example, a premarital agreement signed 20-years prior to the decision to divorce may read that “in the event of divorce, neither party shall pay the other spousal support.”
-At the time of the premarital agreement signing spouses may have had no children and Wife may have been earning more income than Husband.
-However, soon after marriage spouses may have had children, and a mutual decision may have been made that Wife work within the home and care for the parties children.
-As a result Wife remained unemployed for nearly 18-years.
-Today, parents are agreed that after divorce they will share equal time with their three children, but Wife is only capable of earning minimum wage, while Husband is earning $80,000 per year.
-Parents may very well decide here that even though the premarital agreement states “no spousal support,” that it is still necessary and agree to reasonable payments to allow financial stability for both parents though discussion in mediation.
+For example, a premarital agreement signed 20-years prior to a divorce may read, “in the event of a divorce, neither party shall pay the other spousal support.”
+When the premarital agreement was created, they had no children, and the wife had a higher income than the husband.
+Years later, they had children, and the wife worked within the home caring for the children.
+The wife remained unemployed for nearly 18-years.
+Today, they agree to share equal time with their children.
+As the wife is only capable of earning minimum wage and husband is earning $80,000 per year, they can agree to reasonable payments to allow financial stability for both parents through discussion in mediation.

-Judgments for spousal maintenance are strictly enforced by the court and are non-dischargeable in bankruptcy.
+Judgments are strictly enforced by the court and are non-dischargeable in bankruptcy.
 If a spouse fails to pay court-ordered maintenance, there are options for enforcement actions through the court.

-We hope this article has been illuminating as to the factors considered when determining spousal maintenance in Arizona.
-As we have discussed, these guidelines apply in both litigation or mediation, but mediation may allow for more productive conversations that result in deviations that better reflect what both parents believe is most fair.
+We hope this article has been illuminating.
+These guidelines apply to both litigation or mediation.
+Mediation may allow for more productive conversations, that result in deviations that better reflect what both spouses believe is most fair.

-The Arizona Support Guidelines, while at times complicated, create a general guide of factors that may lead to a spousal maintenance award.
-Regretfully, the guidelines leave a great deal of interpretation based on the Judge presiding over the case.
-A skilled professional family mediator can help you have a productive conversation considering these factors to help you reach the best possible agreement for both spouses moving forward.
+The Arizona Support Guidelines, while at times complicated, create a general guide.
+Regretfully, the guidelines leave a great deal of interpretation by the Judge presiding over the case.
+A skilled professional family mediator can help you have collaborative conversations to help you reach the best possible agreements for your situation.